gkalaitzis123/OrthofinderTestProject/README.txt

 script.py finds orthologs, co-orthologs, and paralogs using an input (input.csv for example), with a gene, source species, and target species/species of interest.
 The script outputs a table (output.csv for example) of gene of interest, the homolog found, and the relationship (ortholog, co-ortholog, paralog).

+TO EXECUTE FROM COMMAND LINE

+example - python script.py Orthogroups.tsv Input.csv 1

+ARGUMENTS
+Orthogroups.tsv - known orthogroups (from orthofinder output) Input.csv - table with with genes, source species, and target species/species of interest include paralogs (1 for true, 0 for false)